alvarogarcia7/blog_source/source/_posts/2015-10-10-draft_local-pipeline.markdown

 ## Conclusions

 Ideally, the tests should be faster, and executing them locally should always be possible, maybe in the ``pre-commit`` hook.
-Whenever this is not possible, a local pipeline can reduce the time spent waiting for test execution.
+Whenever this is not possible, a local pipeline can reduce the time spent waiting for test execution and remove the lock on the working directory while the compiler is working.

+This pipeline aims to be simple, without many customizations and being single-user.
+For more complex workflows and other restrictions, it might be better to drop this project and start investigating continuous integration (CI) tools such as e.g., [Jenkins][jenkins], [Travis][travis], [Bamboo][bamboo]

+## Further work

+The jobs in the ``pipeline`` could be queued, so it is possible to push to the pipeline before the previous job has started.
+[This question][queue-jobs-bash] might be useful

 ## Reference